Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-In Figure \ref{fig:sample_result} we show an example of a solution of all the background variables as well as the adiabatic sound speed.
-In that example, we set $\lim\limits_{x\rightarrow0}\frac{a}{x}=10^{-3}$ and $\Delta_{\rm{ini}}\equiv\lim\limits_{x\rightarrow0}\Delta=-10$ corresponding to a classical case since $\Delta\ll-1$.
+In Figure \ref{fig:sample_result} we show an example of a solution of all the background variables as well as the adiabatic sound speed squared.
+In that example, we set $T_{\rm h}^0/m=10^{-3}$ and $\Delta_{\rm{ini}}=-10$ corresponding to a classical case.
 The evolution of the temperature is shown in the upper left panel of Figure \ref{fig:sample_result} along with its asymptotic behavior at the relativistic and nonrelativistic limits.
-As expected, the temperature of the hidden dark matter (and $1/x$) drops initially as $1/a$ in the relativistic phase (when $x\rightarrow0$) and then as $1/a^2$ in the nonrelativisitc phase (when $x\rightarrow\infty$).
-The value of $\Delta$ changes from one constant to another constant, which is shown in the upper middle panel; see Appendix \ref{section:background-I-equilibrium} for more discussion.
-We find that as long as $\Delta_{\rm{ini}}\leq0$, $\Delta$ is always dropping regardless of the initial conditions or whether the hidden dark matter is a fermion or boson.
+As expected, the temperature of the HiDM (and $1/x$) drops initially as $1/a$ in the relativistic phase (when $x\rightarrow0$) and then as $1/a^2$ in the nonrelativisitc phase (when $x\rightarrow\infty$).
+The value of $\Delta$ (upper right panel) changes from one constant to another constant, which is shown in the upper middle panel; see Appendix \ref{section:background-I-equilibrium} for more discussion.
+We find that as long as $\Delta_{\rm{ini}}\leq0$, $\Delta$ is always dropping regardless of the initial conditions or whether the HiDM is a fermion or boson.
 This means that quantum statistical effects will be less significant after the transition.
-For bosons in the hidden dark matter scenario, a Bose-Einstein condensation would never take place at the background level if $\Delta_{\rm{ini}}<0$.
-The drop of $\Delta$ can be calculated analytically; see Eq.\,\eqref{eq:Delta-consistency}.
+For bosonic HiDM, a Bose-Einstein condensation would never take place at the background level if $\Delta_{\rm{ini}}<0$.
+The drop of $\Delta$ (denoted as $\Delta_{\rm ch}$) can be calculated analytically; see Eq.~\eqref{eq:Delta-consistency}.
 It is always finite and approaching a constant when $\Delta_{\rm{ini}}\ll-1$.
-It only weakly depends on $\Delta_{\rm{ini}}$ and whether the HiDM is a fermion or boson when $\Delta\gtrsim-1$.
-We investigate such a $\Delta_{\rm{ini}}$ dependence in Sec.\,\ref{section:dependence-on-Delta}.
-To verify our solutions, the comoving number density and comoving entropy density are shown in the upper right panel.
+When $\Delta\gtrsim-1$, $\Delta_{\rm ch}$ only weakly depends on $\Delta_{\rm{ini}}$ and whether the HiDM is a fermion or boson.
+We investigate such a $\Delta_{\rm{ini}}$ dependence of $\Delta_{\rm ch}$ in Sec.\,\ref{section:dependence-on-Delta}.
+We have verified our numerical solutions by checking that the comoving number density and comoving entropy density are constant.
 Both of them are constant, as expected.
-Shown in the lower left panel are the energy density and the pressure.
+The energy density and the pressure are shown in the lower left panel of Figure \ref{fig:sample_result}.
 The energy density first drops as $1/a^4$ (as radiation) and then as $1/a^3$ (behaving as the usual cold dark matter).
 The pressure first follows the energy density and drops as $1/a^4$ and then as $1/a^5$.
-The equation-of-state parameter $w_{\rm{h}}\equiv p_{\rm{h}}/\rho_{\rm{h}}$, as shown in the lower middle panel, exhibits a smooth transition.
+The equation-of-state parameter $w_{\rm{h}}\equiv p_{\rm{h}}/\rho_{\rm{h}}$, as shown in the lower right panel, exhibits a smooth transition.